Cameron-99/bioelectric-qsp-model/results_draft.md

 2.1 Figures 1–2

-    Drug–channel interactions reproduce expected 1980s pharmacology at the single-cell level.
-    Using a simple ODE model for [ion channels / membrane voltage], classical drugs such as amiloride reproduce the expected changes in current and steady-state voltage as a function of dose, consistent with their original 1980s mechanisms.
+    and steady-state voltage as a function of dose, consistent with their original 1980s mechanisms.
 The model also captures a smooth log–dose response for amiloride using PubChem IC50 values, anchoring the rest of the pipeline in real pharmacology data.

 2.2 Figures 3–4